Treatment with Results

 Results from our treatment show that people have improved relationships, greater ability to manage moods effectively, much less use of harmful behaviors, and an average 40% improvement in the quality of their life.

-Follow the links below for data analysis of our treatment results:
+Follow the links below for data analysis of our treatment results.

 emotional dysregulation and gaining control of emotional expression